santiag02/DarkFeed/README.md

 This is a simples parser for all great data available with the API key of [Dark Feed](https://darkfeed.io/).

 The idea is create functions to return data available in the interface and bring more insights, like:
-- Top 10 countries
+- Top 10 countries this year
-- Top 5 sectors
+- Top 5 sectors in Brazil
-- Top 3 ransomwares
+- Top 3 ransomwares in latam
+- Count of victims in America of the North in the last month
 - Filters in a time range
 - . . .